 BC CLEAN is one of the many ways Boston College helps the environment — and the local community.
-At the end of the youear, students have opportunities to donate unwanted items through the BC Clean Program.
+At the end of the year, students have opportunities to donate unwanted items through the BC Clean Program.
 Old furniture, clothing, shoes, and food are collected and given to those in need of them.

 Construction and Demolition Waste (C&D) - Boston College recycles as much as possible when beginning work on new projects or when renovating older buildings.
 Material used or being replaced in construction projects is specified to be energy saving, especially for certain types of mechanical equipment.
 Recycling goals for future large-scale projects are projected to be around 85% or higher.

 Boston College also has a carpet recycling program.
 Certain types of carpeting can be recycled instead of going to the landfill.

 Unfortunately, not everything can be recycled.
-Items such as glass contaminated with dirt or food waste, ceramics, crystals, and light bulbs should not go in your recycling bin.
+Items such as glass contaminated with dirt or food waste, ceramics, crystals, and incandescent light bulbs should not go in your recycling bin.